mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 * For transactional emails, the minimum retry period is 10 minutes.
 * For both email types, the maximum retry period is 84 hours (or 5040 minutes).

+### List-Unsubscribe

+Select the **[!UICONTROL Custom List-Unsubscribe]** option to enter your own Unsubscribe URL and/or your own Unsubscribe email address.

 ## Configure push settings {#configure-push-settings}

 Push settings are defined in a dedicated section of the message preset configuration.